42-AI/bootcamp_machine-learning/day04/day04.md

 # Day04 - Decision Tree

-This day aims to present a different kind of ML algorithm: decision trees.
+This day aims to present a different kind of ML algorithm: Decision Trees.
-Decision trees are historically quite popular as it is easy to demonstrate the thought process of the algorithm when making a prediction.
-They are also the base of more complex algorithms (random trees...) that have very good performances.
+Decision Trees are historically quite popular as demonstrating the thought process of the algorithm when making a prediction is easy.
+They are also the base of more complex algorithms (random trees...) that are higly efficient.

-If you don't have the time to recode everything try to at least grasps the key concepts to be able to use them wisely in the future.
+If you don't have the time to recode everything try to grasp at least the key concepts in order to be able to use them wisely in the future.

 ## Notions of the day